jakekara/publishing-data-for-journalists/README.md

 3. Deal with stuff I don't understand, at first

 # Part 1 - You seek publicity
 1. Reputable source?
 Show me the data!
+So I can...
-   1. I check your math
+   1. check your math;
-   2. I understand your process
+   2. understand your process;
-   3. I might find new angles
+   3. find  new angles and write more stories or make fancy graphics;
+   4. use your data later on for an unrelated story later on;
+   5. know that next time you send me something, it'll be worth looking at
 2. Relevant information?
 3. Do I have time to deal with this?
 Embargo!